 Bunions Beyond Aesthetics

-While the visible bump might draw attention, it's important to recognize that bunions are not merely a cosmetic issue.
-The misaligned joint and the associated bony growth can result in several complications, including pain and discomfort.
-The pressure exerted on the misaligned joint while walking can lead to inflammation and irritation, causing the surrounding tissues to become tender and painful.
-Over time, this pain can extend from the affected joint to the entire foot, making even basic activities a challenge.
+The pressure exerted on the misaligned big toe joint while walking can lead to inflammation and irritation, causing the surrounding tissues to become tender and painful.
+Over time, this pain can extend from the affected big toe joint to the entire foot, making even basic activities a challenge.

 Moreover, the shift in alignment can affect the mechanics of how the foot moves, potentially leading to the development of other foot conditions like hammertoes, corns, and calluses.
 The discomfort caused by bunions can also alter your gait, impacting your posture and potentially leading to pain in other areas of the body, such as the knees, hips, and lower back.